 1. This notice is included in its entirety at the beginning.

 I currently know the following Web sites are using

-material from Sam's Laser FAQ without permission or acknowledgement:
+material from Sam's Laser FAQ without permission or acknowledgment:

 I have attempted to send email to the operators of all these Web sites.

 The email either bounced or there has been no response or there was no